luke-wagner/Connect4AI_GenProg/README.md

 # Connect 4 AI with Genetic Programming 🤖

 ## Description:
-An AI that plays Connect 4 (trained through genetic programming).
-Details on the AI was trained are below under [Process For Generating finalTuning.json](#process-for-generating-finaltuningjson).
+An AI that plays Connect 4, trained through genetic programming.
+This project came from a simple desire to  play with genetic programming.
+The end result is by no means perfect.
+In fact, it is quite easy to trick the AI given that it does not have the ability to look multiple moves ahead.
+Regardless, if you would like to read the details on the AI was trained, see ["Process for generating finalTuning.json"](#process-for-generating-finaltuningjson) down below.
 There are also instructions on how to [play the AI](#play-the-ai-instructions) and how to [run the AIDueler](#run-the-aidueler-instructions) (to generate custom tuning values).

 ## Dependencies
 * Must have Microsoft .NET 8.0 installed and added to PATH